With Xbox All Access, which includes Xbox Game Pass Ultimate, you can get your new console for a monthly fee and no

 What is Xbox All Access?

 Available through Microsoft Stores and a variety of retail partners, Xbox All Access enables you to purchase an Xbox console, regardless of which you prefer to go for, on a monthly plan with no upfront cost.
 And, after 24-months of payments, it's yours to keep.

 It includes the console and Xbox Game Pass Ultimate - which includes more than 200 Xbox One, Xbox 360, original Xbox and Xbox Series X/S games to download and play at no extra cost.
-You also get access to more than 100 PC games, Xbox Live Gold for online play, Cloud Gaming to play games on an Android device and EA Play, which adds a stack of extra free games and trials.
+You also get access to more than 100 PC games, Xbox Live Gold for online play, Cloud Gaming to play games on other devices and EA Play, which adds a stack of extra free games and trials.

 How much is Xbox All Access?